Utsav0702/CCFD/README.md

 ## Dataset

 Dataset: https://www.kaggle.com/datasets/kartik2112/fraud-detection
-To train and test the model, we use a dataset containing a collection of credit card transactions.
+To train and test the model, I Have used dataset containing a collection of credit card transactions.
 Each transaction in the dataset is labeled as either legitimate or fraudulent.
 By feeding this data into the model, it learns to generalize and identify key indicators of fraudulent behavior.

 ## Actions performed